svn2github/dotnetzip/Readme.txt

 all the compressed files in the archive.
 The zipfile also contains CRC checksums, and can also contain comments, and other optional attributes for each file.
-These are things the DeflateStream class, included in the .NET Framework Class Library, does not read or write.
+These are things the DeflateStream class - either the one included in the .NET Framework Class Library, or the one embedded in this library - does not read or write.

 This Package